Avoiding Liability For Sexual Harassment – The U.S. Supreme Court tried to give us some answers.

 - If the matter looks complicated, consider using an outside professional to do the investigation.

-Of course, if you have any further questions, please call us.
+Of course, if you have any further questions, please contact one of our attorneys.